wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agent/power-virtual-agent-bots/includes/2-get-started.md

 > [!div class="mx-imgBorder"]
 > [![name, environment and region for environment](../media/power-virtual-agents-2-1-ssm.png)](../media/power-virtual-agents-2-1-ssm.png#lightbox)

-If you want to have a Common Data Service (CDS) database created for the environment to leverage entities like Accounts, Contacts, and other business-related data, you can set the Create a database for this environment field to Yes. **You should also select yes, if you are using Power Virtual Agents in conjunction with other Dynamics 365 applications.** Data from CDS can be used in bots to provide tailored customer experience.
+If you want to have a Dataflex database created for the environment to leverage entities like Accounts, Contacts, and other business-related data, you can set the Create a database for this environment field to Yes. **You should also select yes, if you are using Power Virtual Agents in conjunction with other Dynamics 365 applications.** Data from CDS can be used in bots to provide tailored customer experiences.
 Once created, new bots can be deployed to the environment from the Power Virtual Agents Portal.

 More information on [creating environments](https://docs.microsoft.com/power-virtual-agents/environments-first-run-experience#create-a-new-environment-for-your-bots/?azure-portal=true).